hcs42/heapkeeper-old/doc/heapmanip_explained.rst

 mathematically a forest, that is, a set of trees.
 (TODO Ask Csabi if this is correct.)

-For now, a given installation of Heap (the program) supports exactly one heap (the  data structure), with exactly one config file describing one mail directory, one HTML directory, and one IMAP message store -- hence one MailDB.
+For now, a given installation of Heapkeeper supports exactly one heap (the  data structure), with exactly one config file describing one mail directory, one HTML directory, and one IMAP message store -- hence one MailDB.
 So, from now on, I'll be speaking of "the posts in a MailDB"